ksikka/readingblog/contents/articles/00-about/index.md

 will be targeted towards engineers like me who have strong fundamentals but may lack domain expertise in the area.
-The goal of each post is to teach you something new and making you wanting more.
+The goal of each post is to teach you something new and leave you wanting more.

 Not only does process this prove that you've read about a topic, but it also proves that you have